 It can be useful to keep a pain diary for a week before seeing your doctor.
 Note when pain occurs, where it hurts, what it felt like, what you were doing when it hit, how severe it was on a 1 to 10 scale, and what you did to try to reduce the pain and the result of what you did.

-Increasing Use of Opioids for Pain Management
+The Use of Opioids and Pain Management

 The Range of Pain Medications